 What Props Should I Have

-# A set of blocks can help you feel grounded, balanced, lengthened, or relaxed in virtually any pose.
-Alternatively, no blocks = no problem … Grab some sturdy books or have that special someone make you blocks from some left over wood
+Set of Blocks – These can help you feel grounded, balanced, lengthened, or relaxed in virtually any pose.
+Alternatively, no blocks = no problem … Just grab some sturdy books or have that special someone make you blocks from some left over wood